 - large bones.

-Bury your scraps in the garden to decompose into the soil.
-They feed the plants and provide food for worms.
+This method is simply burying your scraps in the garden to decompose into the soil which feeds the plants and provide food for worms.
 Avoid burying meat, pasta, rice or bread to prevent attracting rats.

 - Dig a trench or hole approximately 25cms deep into the garden.